Bond Yield Curve Related Functions

 - First Method:

-: Parameter format (default isVP
+fmt: Parameter format (default isVP),Excel-specific parameters.

 - Returns: Parametric curve object.